sabban/aws/aws-cheat-sheet.md

 FAQ https://aws.amazon.com/config/faqs

 # AWS Inspector
-Agent installed on ec2
+* Agent installed on ec2
+* Need for a role (Read only access to EC2 instances)
+* assessment targets : set of EC2 instances to be assess against (group by tags)
+* AWS agents
+* Assessment templates (Define a specific configuration as to how an assessment is run)
+* Rules Pacakges & Rules
  * CVE
  * CIS operating System Security Configuration Benchmarks
  * Security Best Practice
  * Runtime Behavior Analysis
-(High, Medium, Low, Informational)

 # AWS Trusted Advisor
 * Cost optimiszation